Bayes-SCF: A Bayesian filter to mitigate foreground leakage in the 21-cm power spectrum: Conclusions

 A key outcome of this analysis is that the influence of missing frequency channels is not restricted to the MWA’s periodic flagging pattern; purely random flagging can also produce significant foreground leakage.
-Accordingly, we anticipate that SCF will provide more stringent constraints for other experiments, including post-reionization wideband intensity-mapping (e.g. \citealt{Elahi2024}).
+Accordingly, we anticipate that SCF will provide more stringent constraints for other experiments, including post-reionization wideband intensity-mapping (e.g., \citealt{Elahi2024, Carucci2025, Deng2026}).
 We further find that missing channels increase the uncertainties at large $k_\parallel$, with the magnitude of this effect scaling approximately linearly with the flagging fraction.
 As a result, we expect weaker constraints at large $k_\parallel$, particularly for $k_\parallel > 2~{\rm Mpc}^{-1}$.
-In all cases considered, the application of SCF leads to a reduction in these uncertainties.
+In all cases considered, the application of SCF leads to a reduction in these uncertainties by reducing foreground leakage.

-Our preliminary analysis (Appendix~\ref{app:scfindelay}) further demonstrates that SCF can effectively mitigate artifacts arising from missing channels even when the delay-spectrum formalism is employed.
-Hence, integrating Bayes-SCF into existing 21-cm analysis pipelines, such as TGE or CHIPS \citep{trott16}, is straightforward, as it requires only an additional, independent processing stage applied to the gridded (or per-baseline) visibility data.
+Our preliminary analysis (Appendix~\ref{app:scfindelay}) further demonstrates that SCF can effectively mitigate artefacts arising from missing channels even when the delay-spectrum formalism is employed.
+Hence, integrating Bayes-SCF into existing 21-cm analysis pipelines, such as TGE \citep{choudhuri2016b}, CHIPS \citep{trott16} or $\mathcal{E}$ppsilon \citep{Barry2019eppsilon}, is straightforward, as it requires only an additional, independent processing stage applied to the gridded (or per-baseline) visibility data.

-Future research will focus on applying this methodology to real observational datasets from the MWA.
-At low $k_\perp$, we anticipate that Bayes-SCF will further suppress any residual foreground contamination.
+Future research will focus on applying this methodology to real observational datasets from the MWA, particularly targeting those parts of the sky where strong sources such as Fornax~A cause severe foreground leakage \citep{Jong2025, Sarkar2026}.
+In general, at low $k_\perp$, we anticipate that Bayes-SCF will further suppress any residual foreground contamination.
 At high $k_\perp$, which are not adequately probed by the Hann-SCF approach, we expect Bayes-SCF to recover the corresponding cosmological information.
 We also expect access to higher $k_\perp$ modes to increase the number of available triangle configurations in the 21-cm bispectrum, thereby enabling more stringent constraints \citep{Gill_2025_mwa1, Gill2026}.
 Nonetheless, a principal current limitation of Bayes-SCF is its substantial computational cost.
 As a result, applying this methodology to real visibility data will require significant optimization of the implementation, which we intend to pursue in future work.